cloudogu/dogu-development-docs/docs/core/basics_en.md

 In the process you have to create a free account at the platform `myCloudogu` and select the Dogu `nginx` in the Dogu step.
 A more detailed description of how to perform the setup can be found in the [Quick-Start-Guide of the CES](https://docs.cloudogu.com/de/quickstart/).

+The IP address of the CES may be different from the `192.168.56.2` address given here.
+After login, the IP address of the machine can be displayed with the command `hostname -I`.
+In the following, the IP address `192.168.56.2` is always mentioned for simplification.

 ### 2) Create directory

-A directory must be created to keep the Dogu files.
+A directory in the directory of the cloned CES must be created to keep the Dogu files.

 Example: `mkdir containers/newdogu`

-Inside the just started VM of `vagrant` the directory can be found at `/vargrant/containers/newdogu`.
+Inside the just started VM of `vagrant` the directory can be found at `/vagrant/containers/newdogu`.

 ### 3) Dockerfile